Ontotext-AD/recommend-pub-docs/_v2_0_0-docs/advanced-recommendation-parameters.md

 ## Parameter reference

-  All recognized parameters - values below are the defaults:
+  All recognised parameters and their values below are the defaults:

 <pre><code>
 [